praesensco/spree_gift_card/README.md

 3. Working
 ---

-* Admin can create `Gift Card` through
+* Admin can create `gift card` through

     `Admin -> Products -> New`

-    while creating a New Gift Card, check `is gift card`, which means the product is GiftCard.
+    while creating a new gift card, check `is gift card`, which means the product is gift card.
-* Once GiftCard is created, it is visible to customer.
+* Once gift card is created, it is visible to customer.
-* When purchasing a GiftCard, a form is rendered to user, on which one can fill the `Value`,`Email`, `Recipient name` and `Note`.
-Once your order-payment is successfully captured, the GiftCard will be send to the email mentioned in GiftCard form.
+* When purchasing a gift card, a form is rendered to user, on which one can fill the `value`,`email`, `recipient name` and `note`.
+Once your order-payment is successfully captured, the gift card will be send to the email mentioned in gift card form.
-* The `Email` will contain details of GiftCard, amount, code, sender's email and note.
+* The `Email` will contain details of gift card, amount, code, sender's email and note.
-* One can redeem the GiftCard by applying gift card code at payment step.
+* One can redeem the gift card by applying gift card code at payment step.
-* Besides, One can also add GiftCard shipment category and method, if gift card is meant for email delivery.
+* Besides, One can also add gift card shipment category and method, if gift card is meant for email delivery.

 Contributing
 ------------